mmitch/vater/README.md

   This is a Github project, so why keep a list of issues in the README?
 Just add them as Github issues ;-)

-* add TravisCI build

-  No unit tests, but a plain “is the build broken?” check.
-[TravisCI] does not support Vala, but it should be possible to just `apt-install valac` (with cacheing, we want to be nice) and then run the `Makefile`.

 [Vala]: https://wiki.gnome.org/Projects/Vala